Top of the page

 How much cannabis you've used and how long you've been taking it can also affect how your body responds to it.
 You may feel the effects of cannabis for hours after you use it.

-Long-term regular use of cannabis may lead to problems such as:
+Long-term use of cannabis may lead to problems such as:

 Using cannabis is not safe for you or your baby.
 If used during pregnancy, it can harm a developing baby (fetus).
 It can pass from the mother's blood to the baby's blood.
 And it can pass from the mother's breast milk to the baby during breastfeeding.

 Cannabis can cause problems for you during your pregnancy and when it is time for your baby to be born.
 It may also affect your baby both before and after he or she is born.
-This is even more true for people who regularly use a lot of cannabis.
-It may:
+This is even more true for people who use a lot of cannabis.

 Cannabis affects the parts of the brain that deal with judgment, decision making, and emotions.
 This can make it harder for young people to think, learn, reason, remember, solve problems, and make good choices.
 And they may be less able to control their emotions and actions.
 For example, they may engage in risky behaviours like driving when "high," having unsafe sex, binge drinking, or using other drugs.